DFT+DMFT investigation of the magnetic phase transition in the itinerant ferromagnet Fe$_{3}$GaTe$_{2}$: RESULTS AND DISCUSSION

-The discrepancy between the behavior of Fe1 and Fe2 arises from their distinct local crystal environments.\cite{Xu2024} As shown in Fig.~\ref{fig4}(c), the highest atomic probabilities from the DMFT impurity solver indicate that Fe1 and Fe2 atoms exhibit significant local moments and considerable spin fluctuations in the high-temperature NM phase.
-At low temperatures, the highest probabilities for Fe1 and Fe2 are predominantly positive values of $S_{z}$, indicating a spontaneous symmetry breaking to ferromagnetic order.
-Additionally, Fe1 tends to be concentrated in a single charge state, characteristic of Mott-type behavior.\cite{Georges2024} In contrast, the histogram for Fe2 spans multiple charge states, indicative of Hundness.\cite{Yin2011,Georges2024,Deng2019} This Hundness nature of Fe2 further supports its role in driving the formation of ferromagnetic order.
-For simplicity, Fig.~\ref{fig4}(d) proposes a new efficient avenue for developing applicable spintronic devices.
+The discrepancy between the behavior of Fe1 and Fe2 arises from their distinct local crystal environments \cite{Xu2024}.
+As shown in Fig.~\ref{fig5}(c), the highest atomic probabilities from the DMFT impurity solver indicate that Fe1 and Fe2 sites exhibit significant local moments and considerable spin fluctuations in the high-temperature PM phase.
+At low temperatures, the highest probabilities for Fe1 and Fe2 sites are predominantly positive values of $S_{z}$, indicating a spontaneous symmetry breaking to ferromagnetic order.
+Additionally, Fe1 site tends to be concentrated in a single charge state, characteristic of Mott-type behavior \cite{Georges2024}.
+In contrast, the histogram for Fe2 site spans multiple charge states, indicative of Hundness \cite{Yin2011,Georges2024,Deng2019}.
+For simplicity, Fig.~\ref{fig5}(d) proposes a new efficient avenue for developing applicable spintronic devices.
 The proposed multi-site systems provide more opportunities to control novel quantum states.
-A critical issue is the production of flat bands, whether through Hund, Mott, or Kondo mechanisms.\cite{Checkelsky2024} Among these, Hund's coupling is likely the most important, and fortunately, it is intrinsic and widely present in itinerant correlated metals.
+A critical issue is the production of flat bands, whether through Hund, Mott, or Kondo mechanisms \cite{Checkelsky2024}.
+Among these, Hund's coupling is recognize to be important, and fortunately, it is intrinsic and widely present in itinerant correlated metals.
 The flat bands can enhance the DOS at the Fermi level, raising the possibility of forming the ferromagnetic order.
 Once the flat bands emerge and drive the magnetic phase transition, the resulting long-range magnetic order rapidly reduces spin fluctuations and promotes flat band formation through positive feedback.
 We recognize that more high-$T_{\rm C}$ candidate spintronic devices could be discovered through this microscopic mechanism.

-In summary, our magnetic DFT+DMFT calculations on Fe$_{3}$GaTe$_{2}$ reveal a ferromagnetic phase transition occurring spontaneously above 300 K. This study not only confirms the crucial role of strongly correlated effects but also elucidates the microscopic mechanism underlying the formation of flat bands.
-For the first time, we explicitly propose a close relationship between flat bands and high-$T_{\rm C}$ transition temperatures.
-Our findings provide a feasible and efficient approach to identifying more high-$T_{\rm C}$ candidates for spintronic applications.